MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding-SDK.md

 #### Initialization

 The first step to working with SceneUnderstanding is for your application to gain reference to a Scene object.
-This can be done in one of two ways, a Scene can either be Computed by the driver, or an existing Scene that was computed in the past can be de-serialized.
+This can be done in one of two ways, a Scene can either be computed by the driver, or an existing Scene that was computed in the past can be de-serialized.
 The latter is particularly useful for working with SceneUnderstanding during development, where applications and experiences can be prototyped quickly without a mixed reality device.

 Scenes are computed using a SceneObserver.
 Before creating a Scene, your application should query your device to ensure that it supports SceneUnderstanding, as well as to request user access for information that SceneUnderstanding needs.